-Currently, the power demand is just over 1,684 MW and in 2042 the demand is forecast to be 6,900 MW (as indicated in the National Power System Development Master Plan).
+Currently, the power demand is still under 2,000 MW and in 2042 the demand is forecast to be 6,900 MW (as indicated in the National Power System Development Master Plan).

-Despite massive potential for electricity and fuel generation, lack of socio-economic development and access to electricity and natural gas networks in Mozambique means that energy consumption remains heavily dependent on firewood and other wood fuels (such as charcoal).
-Renewable energies represent 79.6% of total consumption, followed by petroleum at 17%, then natural gas at 3% and coal at 0.4%.
+Despite massive potential for electricity and fuel generation, the lack of socio-economic development and access to electricity and natural gas networks in Mozambique means that energy consumption remains heavily dependent on firewood and other wood fuels (such as charcoal).
+Renewable energy represents 79.6% of total consumption, followed by petroleum at 17%, then natural gas at 3% and coal at 0.4%.
 (Source: International Energy Statistics, 2012.)
 Note that wood fuels are, perhaps inaccurately, included in the "Renewables" section.